-You must apply direct to your home local authority and they will forward a copy of your application to Gateshead LA.
-Your home LA will notify you of the outcome of your request.
+You must apply direct to your home local authority and they will forward a copy of your application to Gateshead.
+Your home local authority will notify you of the outcome of your request.

 If you apply to a Gateshead school it is important that you read the information contained in this booklet including the school's admission policy in order to fully understand the admission criteria for the school you apply to.